 While wildlife is rebounding in the Park, lion numbers appear to have plateaued.
-Our lion research team, led by Paola Bouley, is hard at work trying to understand why lion populations are not increasing as quickly as expected.
+Our lion research team, led by Paola Bouley, is hard at work trying to understand how the lion population in Gorongosa is doing today.
 They are trying to understand how factors like prey composition and abundance, genetics, disease, and human impacts (including illegal hunting and park boundary effects) might be affecting the growth of the lion population.

 We tracked Paola down and asked her about her work: